Sara’s story is brutal, emotional and tears at the soul. Her bravery in telling it is a testament to her survivor spirit.

 In 1997, the Parliament of Canada passed an amendment to the Criminal Code of Canada expressly prohibiting all forms of female genital mutilation in Canada.
 Under the code, it is prohibited to aid, abet or counsel such assault and to interfere with genitalia for nonmedical reasons.
 Moreover, the amendment expressly prohibits the transport of a child outside of Canada for the purpose of obtaining female genital mutilation.
 Anyone found to have carried out these offences faces up to 14 years in prison and/or a fine.

 Such a law does not prevent communities from performing FGM.
 The Somalian community is known for this practice, and it is done within the community.
 Other Islamic communities in Canada also practice it, but it is sometimes fought against by the women in the community.

 In the United States, a doctor was charged for involvement in FGM procedure.
 The case, believed to be the nation’s first involving female genital mutilation emerged in April 2017 when a Dr Nagarwala was arrested and accused of heading a conspiracy that lasted 12 years and involved seven other people.
 In 2020, a federal judge dismissed the most serious remaining charge against the doctor.

 Sara’s story, and the stories of many other women like her need to be told.
 Although she has gone through so much trauma in her life, she is full of hope and thankfulness for her opportunities in her new home, the United States of America.
 Many of her communications with us ended with expressions of peace and kindness.

-Much more needs to be done to expose this barbaric practice.
+Sara’s inspiration, Ayaan Hirsi Ali, has made great strides in exposing this barbaric practice of FGM, but much more needs to be done.
 No matter how uncomfortable it makes us, we need to expose this practice more and more so that it is truly eradicated.